shaharoded/Transform-EMR/README.md

 This repository implements a two-phase deep learning pipeline for modeling longitudinal Electronic Medical Records (EMRs).
 The architecture combines temporal embeddings, patient context, and Transformer-based sequence modeling to predict or impute patient events over time.

+This repo is part of an unpublished thesis and will be finalized post-submission. **Please do not reuse without permission**.

-This model is a part of my thesis and will be used on actual EMR data, stored in a closed environment.
+This model will be used on actual EMR data, stored in a closed environment.
 For that, it is organized as a package that can be installed:

 ```bash
 event-prediction-in-diabetes-care/